3x3c4t/i.luv.u/README.md

-# Love Question Script

-A simple interactive Python prank script that asks the user a playful question and reacts based on their answers.
+A simple interactive Python script that asks the user a playful question and reacts based on their answers.

 This script creates a short console interaction with multiple possible outcomes, ending with a **Blue Screen of Death (BSOD)** if the final negative response is confirmed.